ecmwf/odc/docs/content/implementation/api-design.rst

 C++ Interface
 -------------

-The interface in C++ mainly exists as an underlying base of :ref:`the C API <c-interface>`, which wraps around it.
-Therefore, it is only suited to be used within an `eckit`_ environment, and if this is not the case it’s recommended to switch to C.
+The interface in C++ mainly exists as an underlying base for implementing :ref:`the C API <c-interface>` which wraps it.
+It is only suitable to be used within an environment in which `eckit`_ is being used.
+If this is not the case it’s recommended use the C API.

-All C++ functions will throw an exception in case an error is encountered.
-The API can be used under normal C++ usage practices.
+All C++ functions will throw an exception in case of error.

 .. _`eckit`: https://github.com/ecmwf/eckit